cyberpig/ammo_stack/README.md

-# ammo_stack I'm for open source software and hardware so use it sread the works and word of open source.
+# Cyberpig I'm for open source software and hardware so use it spread the works and word of open source.